wcygan/docker-to-kubernetes-example/documentation/production.md

 ## Deploy

-Deploy the application to your target environment by running this in the root directory of this project:
+Deploy the application to your target environment by running [deploy.sh](../scripts/deploy.sh) in the root directory of this project:

 ```
 ./scripts/deploy.sh